richardatval/www.yesproject.org/what-you-can-do/achieve-in-education.md

 ### When can I get started?

-TwentyTwenty run their programmes throughout the year, so you can get start at a time to suit you.
+TwentyTwenty run their programmes throughout the year.
 Just let us know you're interested and we'll tell you more.
-Get in touch.
+[Get in touch.](https://www.yesproject.org/contact/)

 ### About TwentyTwenty
 TwentyTwenty is a local charity that has already supported over 2000 young people to develop self-belief, achieve in education, learn work-ready skills and find and keep a job.